SubhashreeSS/Javascript_Project/README.md

  - You are player 1 'X' and player 'O' is player 2.
  - Player 1 press any empty box to begin the game play or click 'Let player 2 play first' button.
  - Press refresh 🔄 button on browser's  address bar to 'restart' the game.
  - Otherwise after completing a match it'll automatically refresh.
+ - The result is shown in pop-up.

  ## To Visit the Site